Marine One

 Marine One is the call sign of any United States Marine Corps aircraft carrying the president of the United States.
-It usually denotes a helicopter operated by Marine Helicopter Squadron One (HMX-1) "Nighthawks", consisting of either the large Sikorsky VH-3D Sea King or the newer, smaller VH-60N "White Hawk".
+As of 2024, it is most frequently applied to a presidential transport helicopter operated by Marine Helicopter Squadron One (HMX-1) "Nighthawks", most commonly as the VH-3D Sea King, or less frequently as the newer VH-92A Patriot and smaller VH-60N "White Hawk".
 Both helicopters are called "White Tops" because of their livery.
-Any Marine Corps aircraft carrying the vice president without the president has the call sign Marine Two.
+Any Marine Corps aircraft carrying the vice president of the United States without the president has the call sign Marine Two.

 History

 The first use of a helicopter to transport the president was in 1957, when President Dwight D. Eisenhower traveled on a Bell UH-13J Sioux.
 The president wanted a quick way to reach his summer home, in Pennsylvania.
 Using Air Force One would have been impractical over such a short distance, and there was no airfield near his home with a paved runway to support fixed-wing aircraft, so Eisenhower instructed his staff to investigate other modes of transport and a Sikorsky UH-34 Seahorse helicopter was commissioned.
 The early aircraft lacked the amenities of its modern successors, such as air conditioning and an aircraft lavatory for use in flight.

 In 1958, the H-13 was replaced by the Sikorsky H-34, which was succeeded in 1961 by the VH-3A.

 Not long after helicopters for presidential transport were introduced, presidential aides asked the Marine Corps to investigate using the White House South Lawn for landing.
 There was ample room, and the protocol was established.
 Until 1976, the Marine Corps shared the responsibility of helicopter transportation for the president with the United States Army.
 Army helicopters used the call sign Army One while the president was on board.

 The VH-3D entered service in 1978.
 The VH-60N entered service in 1987 and has served alongside the VH-3D.
 Improvements were made to both models of helicopter after their introduction, to take advantage of technological developments and to meet new mission requirements.
 By about 2001, it was clear that so much extra weight had been added to the helicopters that mission capability was reduced and few new improvements could be made.

 By 2009, there were 11 VH-3Ds and eight VH-60Ns in service for the president and other prominent individuals.
 On 16 July 2009, Marine One flew with an all-female crew for the first time.
 This was also the final flight of Major Jennifer Grieves, who was the first woman pilot to fly the president.
 As of 2009, Marine One had never had an accident or been attacked.
 However, in 2006, President George W. Bush boarded Marine One with his departing press secretary, but the helicopter "would not work", so the president left the White House in a car.

 Replacement

-The September 11 attacks on the United States led to widespread agreement that the Marine One helicopter fleet needed significant upgrades to its communication, transportation, and security systems, but weight limitations prevented the changes.
+The September 11 attacks led to agreement that the Marine One helicopter fleet needed significant upgrades to its communication, transportation, and security systems, but weight limitations prevented the changes.